vSTMD: Visual Motion Detection for Extremely Tiny Target at Various Velocities: Experimental Results

 This study employs two distinct datasets for evaluation: simulated datasets generated using VisionEgg~\cite{Straw2008vision} and real-world datasets referred to as RIST~\cite{RIST_DataSet}.
 Both datasets feature dynamic backgrounds influenced by ego-motion, providing a challenging environment for model evaluation.

-The simulated datasets consist of multiple videos with a resolution of 470 $\times$ 310 pixels.
+The synthetic datasets consist of multiple videos with a resolution of $470 \times 310$ pixels.
 Each video depicts a synthetic target moving against a built-in panoramic background.
-These synthetic targets vary in luminance, velocity, size, and frame rate, enabling a comprehensive assessment of the proposed model's performance under diverse conditions.
+These synthetic targets vary in luminance, size, and motion speed and direction, enabling a comprehensive assessment of the proposed model's performance under diverse conditions.

-The RIST datasets~\cite{RIST_DataSet} comprises 19 videos totaling 29,900 frames, each with a resolution of 270 $\times$ 480 pixels and a frame rate of 240 Hz.
-The videos feature moving targets ranging in size from 3 $\times$ 3 to 10 $\times$ 10 pixels.
-These targets exhibit variable-speed motion against diverse, cluttered backgrounds such as skies, buildings, trees, grass, and shrubs, under both sunny and cloudy conditions.
+The RIST dataset \cite{RIST_DataSet} comprises 19 videos totaling 29,900 frames, each with a resolution of $480 \times 270$ pixels and a frame rate of 240 Hz.
+The videos feature moving targets with variable-speed motion against diverse (listed in Sect.
+I-A of \textbf{Supplementary Materials}), cluttered backgrounds such as skies, buildings, trees, grass, and shrubs, under both sunny and cloudy conditions.
 This variety provides a rich foundation for evaluating the model's robustness and generalizability in real-world scenarios.
+Some representative frames are shown in the first row of Fig. \ref{Fig:result_in_RIST}.